avinashsi/PUPPET_MODULES/java/README.markdown

 ##Development

 Puppet Labs modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
-We can�t access the huge number of platforms and myriad of hardware, software, and deployment configurations that Puppet is intended to serve.
+We can't access the huge number of platforms and myriad of hardware, software, and deployment configurations that Puppet is intended to serve.